prerit2803/Pulse-Bot/DESIGN.md

 Thus, the problem we aim to address here is that of recording the activity of buggy commits of codes as well as the developer responsible for it.
 This also gives us an opportunity to identify and maintain the ‘health’ of the repository by checking every commit made by the contributors.
 The erring developer would be temporarily denied access to the repository if he/she makes consecutive bad commits to the repository.
 We shall provide a comprehensive report of the activities of all the contributors of the repositories which can also serve as metric for the developers accountability while committing code.

 ## Bot Description
-We are designing a bot capable of maintaining the last healthy state of a repository and tracking the number of buggy commits made by a contributors of a repository.
+We are designing a bot capable of **maintaining the last healthy state of a repository** and **tracking the number of buggy commits made by a contributors of a repository**.
 These capabilities are extended to a chatbot which can perform multiple tasks like tentatively revoking their permission to commit given they cross a threshold count, generate a report for all users, chat with a user.
 It interacts, in background, with a Continuous Integration service (Jenkins) to get and track the status of a build triggered by a collaborator’s commit on a git repo.
 The bot maintains the statistics for each user and responds to user queries on Slack.

 When a user commits a code, it gets automatically queued for a build job.
 If the build fails, users debugs and keeps committing until it’s fixed, thereby possibly doing more buggy commits in the process.
 Our bot runs the job of maintaining the status of each build perpetuated by a commit and maintains a safe branch after each commit.
 The best feature of the bot is that it automates the result tracking of each commits and can answer users on Slack portal through a chat.
 This makes the process of tracking seamless and hence a good solution for any industry.